Ghost Hunting Scotland: Here are the most hidden haunted locations in Scotland

-Ghost Hunting Scotland: Here are the most hidden haunted locations in Scotland - including Edinburgh, Perth
+Most Haunted Scotland: Here are the best hidden haunted locations in Scotland - including Edinburgh, Perth and Glasgow

 Want to try find a ghost in Scotland this Halloween?
-Here are the most hidden haunted locations to visit in Scotland - from Glasgow to Edinburgh to Dumfermline.
+Here are the most hidden haunted locations to visit in Scotland - from Glasgow to Edinburgh to Dunfermline.

 It has long been known as one of the most haunted countries on the globe and, as Halloween approaches, many people will look to Scotland as the perfect place to go ghost hunting.